kyratrades/testing/docs/configuration.md

 # Concerts
 {: .no_toc }
-*Note: Shows in concerts are listed under their respective titles.*
+<small>*Note: Shows in concerts are listed under their respective titles.*

 *This page is reserved for other special events.
-Includes both Videos and Audios.*
+Includes both Videos and Audios.*</small>

 ## Table of contents
 {: .no_toc }